dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

 > [!NOTE]
 > You must use an Android Emulator that doesn't include the Google Play Store.

-## Use nc or pfctl to perform packet forwarding
+## Use nc to perform packet forwarding

 To connect to the Android Emulator running on a Mac from a Windows VM, by using packet forwarding, use the following steps: